tanushaggarwal/DataVoid/INSTALLATION.md

 ### Advanced Testing

 1. **Test Options Page**
-   - Right-click the PrivacyBlitz icon
+   - Right-click the DataVoid icon
    - Select "Options"
    - Configure settings and save

 2. **Test Content Script**
    - Visit a login page (e.g., `example.com/login`)
-   - Look for the PrivacyBlitz indicator in the top-right
+   - Look for the DataVoid indicator in the top-right
    - Click it to open the popup

 3. **Test Storage**